 Aidan James Horner

-Aidan completed his BSc in psychology and MSc in cognitive neuroscience at the University of York, UK.
-He then moved to Cambridge, UK to carry out his PhD at the MRC Cognition and Brain Sciences Unit.
+Aidan completed his BSc in psychology and MSc in cognitive neuroscience at the University of York, and his PhD in cognitive Neuroscience at the Unversity of Cambridge, UK.
 He held postdoctoral positions at the Otto-von-Guericke University, Magdeburg, Germany and University College London, UK.
-He returned to the University of York in 2016 as a lecturer in psychology and set up the York Episodic Memory Lab.

 Samuel Charles Berens